f1yaw4y/Libreboot_T480/README.md

 ### Not working:

    * headphone jack
-   * display backlight function keys
+   * xxx display backlight function keys xxx (This has been fixed in the latest patch)

 Things I needed: